dijkstracula/smrt/report/report.md

 baseline formal specification; said signed code implements desired storage-level properties from the perspective of some high-performance application like a filesystem or database.
-Equivalently: a software stack, formally checked against a model of an underyling _caveat scriptor_ storage device, could peek and poke bits on such a disk in a safer manner.
+Equivalently: a software stack, formally checked against a model of an underlying _caveat scriptor_ storage device, could peek and poke bits on such a disk in a safer manner.

-We use Dafny as a modeling language to explore these ideas; such models form the bedrock for a verified SMR storage stack called SMRT[@SMRT], comprised so far of about 1150 lines of Dafny code.
+We use Dafny as a modelling language to explore these ideas; such models form the bedrock for a verified SMR storage stack called SMRT[@SMRT], comprised so far of about 1150 lines of Dafny code.
 Alternatives to Dafny abound; Alloy has seen adoption for reasoning about storage systems [@AlloyFFS], and a pure